 Note that other than Dex completion, each version is pretty much "complete".
 The game in fact encourages trading rather than buying both games.

 The Gen V games also have more differences than previous ones, like Black City/White Forest and the two versions of Reversal Mountain and Opelucid City.

 Arguably inverted in Gold and Silver and their remakes: although the trope remains valid, these games also offer the ability to go to a whole new region with new Gym Leaders and a rematch of the Elite Four after beating the main game.
 It's true that the Kanto portion is abbreviated compared to Johto, but still, it almost feels like a separate game.

 One-Gender Race: Several species of Pokémon are exclusively male or exclusively female, although some (like the Nidoran, or Volbeat/Illumise) are considered different genders of the same species, officially or otherwise.

 One Head Taller: Not for romantic reasons.
 However, measuring a person's height by their head is a way of telling their age in all medias.
 Children usually are 5 heads tall, teens six, and adults seven.

 One-Hit Kill: Guillotine, Horn Drill, Fissure, and since Generation III, Sheer Cold, are this.
-In G1 they couldn't hit Pokémon faster than user while since G2 it can't hit Pokémon with higher level and accuracy being difference between user's and target's level, plus 30%note Since they ignore accuracy and evasion changes, difference of at least 70 levels is equal to a Swift-like accuracy In Rescue Team and Explorers (and presumably WiiWare PMD games), the game says Pokémon faints from "calamitous damage".
+In G1, they couldn't hit Pokémon faster than the user, while since G2, they can't hit Pokémon with a higher level, and their accuracy is the difference between the user's and the target's level, plus 30%note Since they ignore accuracy and evasion changes, difference of at least 70 levels is equal to a Swift-like accuracy.
+In Rescue Team and Explorers (and presumably WiiWare PMD games), the game says the Pokémon faints from "calamitous damage".